yaleiyale/obsidian-emo-uploader/README.md

 ## How to Extend

 Want to support more platforms?
-If you don't want to make too much effort, you can extend it in the following ways.
+If you want to contribute and don't want to make too much effort on reading old code, you can extend it in the following ways.

-- Refer to existing files, and add the parameters required by your new *uploader* by adding files to `src/Parms`.
+- Refer to existing *parms* files, and add the parameters required by your new *uploader* by adding files to `src/Parms`.
 - Use your *parms* interface.
 In `config.ts`, add parameter configurations about your *uploader* to provide choices and act as constructors for *uploader* at run time.
 - Implement your *uploader* and *settings panel* by adding files to `src/Uploader, src/Fragment`.
 - In `settings-tab.ts`,add your *fragment* to show and set parameters in the setting-tab.